Everybody has had a dream at some point or another during their lifetime.

 1. The ones you share your dreams with may try to talk you out of them.

-Some of the people who may share your excitement when it comes to your dreams are usually the individuals that will try to discourage you from following it.
+Some of the people who may share your excitement when it comes to your dream are usually the individuals that will try to discourage you from following it.

 Deep down inside, those you share your dreams with may be questioning their own – and in turn, they’ll question yours.